Information for Scholars and Families

 Information for Families

-Rutgers Upward Bound and Upward Bound Math-Science (UB/UBMS) has a commitment to our partner public schools—in New Brunswick, Perth Amboy, and Plainfield—for your student to receive the best college preparation and ultimately college admissions.
+Rutgers Upward Bound Math-Science (UBMS) has a commitment to our partner public schools—in New Brunswick, Perth Amboy, and Plainfield—for your student to receive the best college preparation and ultimately college admissions.

 Fast Facts

-- Program participants have been Dells Scholars and Questbridge Recipients.
+- Since 2018, program participants have been Dells Scholars and Questbridge recipients at Hamilton College, Brown University, Duke University, and Dartmouth University.

 Family Workshops & Resource Conference